Biden intends to make his first visit to US-Mexico border - NewsBreak

 Biden intends to make his first visit to US-Mexico border

-President Joe Biden intends to visit the U.S.-Mexico border — his first trip there since taking office — in connection with his meeting next week in Mexico City with the leaders of Mexico and Canada.
+HEBRON, Ky.
+(AP) — President Joe Biden intends to visit the U.S.-Mexico border — his first since taking office — in connection with his meeting next week in Mexico City with the leaders of Mexico and Canada.

 “That’s my intention, we’re working out the details now,” Biden told reporters Wednesday during a trip to Kentucky.